-undef (variable
+undef (variable);

-is undefined; in other words
+Variable called variable is undefined; in other words

 Cows behaves as if it were never been defined.